sisl/CCAS.jl/README.md

 * LibCAS distribution

 1. Clone CCAS package into your Julia packages folder.
-2. Put libcas interface files (.h files) under CCAS/libcas/interface
-3. Put libcas library files (dll files) under CCAS/libcas/lib
-4. Put libcas config files (.txt and .dat files) under CCAS/libcas/parameters.
-The main config file contains paths to the other config files.
-Make sure to edit the paths.
-5. Check under CCAS/libccas/lib for available precompiled libraries.
+1. Check under CCAS/libccas/lib for available precompiled libraries.
 Choose the desired version and rename it to libccas.dll (libccas.lib is not required).
-If the desired libraries are not available, then you will need to compile it from source.
+If the desired libraries are not available, then you will need to compile them from source (see below).
+Default is Windows x64.
+1. When using the CCAS wrapper, you will need to provide (1) the path to the libcas configuration file, and (2) the path to the libcas library (e.g., libcas.dll in Windows).
+Make sure to edit the configuration file so that the paths to the dependent parameter files are correct.

 To build libccas from source (Windows):

 1. Go to CCAS/libccas/src/Build
-2. Choose Visual Studio target and run CMake on .. (parent directory).
+1. Choose Visual Studio target and run CMake on .. (parent directory).
 Note: CMake will try to automatically find your Boost installation.
 If Boost is unable to find it, you can specify the directory manually by defining the BOOST_ROOT environment variable.
-3. Build the generated solution file, then build the INSTALL project.
+1. Build the generated solution file, then build the INSTALL project.
 INSTALL will automatically put the files in the correct folders.

 To build libccas from source (Linux):

 1. Go to CCAS/libccas/src/Build
-2. cmake ..
+1. cmake ..
 Note: If cmake isn't able to automatically detect your boost installation, try setting the BOOST_ROOT environment variable.
-3. make
+1. make
-4. make install
+1. make install

 ## Directory Structure
 ```
 #!text

 CCAS/                                   Package - Top level

-libcas/                                   Libcas distribution top
-libcas/interface                     Place libcas header files here
-libcas/lib                               Place libcas library files here
-libcas/parameters                Place libcas config files here

 libccas/                                C wrapper for libcas that stands between Julia and libcas
 libccas/doc                          Libccas documentation